teisdbr/winlibrs-docs-test/index.md

 ## Recent Changes
 ___

+2020-03-25
+* Added Logic to handle Error Code 14060.
+* Resolved issue where Error Code 90039 was being thronw for all Crime Against Property Offenses.
+* Restricted 90A Offenses to only allow a Property Loss Type of "None" or "Unknown".

 2020-03-12
 * Fixed Misspelling in LRS 14:42.1/V Description.
 * Remapped LRS 14:42.A4 as an 11A Offense as opposed to a 36B Offense.